-See Cook’s Note on learning more about the art of fermentation.
+See Cook’s Note on learning more about the art of fermenting tea.

 That’s shorthand for Symbiotic Colony of Bacteria and Yeast, a magic bullet of live cultures that’ll start your Kombucha fermenting.
 You can ask around and see if anyone has an extra SCOBY, or order it from an online source.